felipeochoa/minecart/tests/testdocs/README.txt

 # They are sourced from the following places:

+* laundry.pdf: This is an image from a project I did a few years ago.
+The PDF was created using pdflatex (with the graphicx package) and contains an embedded PNG (/FlateDecode) image.

-* orientation.pdf: Popller unittests.
+* orientation.pdf: Poppler unittests.
 Poppler files are subject to the GPL, hence not included in this repository.
 You can find them at http://cgit.freedesktop.org/poppler/test/tree/unittestcases